 Whilst David Kimmorley is a new entrant to this year’s Top 10, Balmain Commercial are certainly not a new entrant to the commercial space.
 For more than 30 years they’ve been straddling the broking, asset management and investment industries, with offices in Australia and New Zealand.
-Nevertheless Balmain is being affected by the same forces the whole commercial lending space, but Kimmorley’s office Balmain Canberra is fighting back.
+Balmain is enjoying record volumes in the commercial lending space despite a tough environment, as Kimmorley’s office Balmain Canberra demonstrates.

-Alarmingly, the brokerage’s volumes in the 2015-16 financial year were almost half those of 2014-15.
-Property development finance has been hit hard by fears of oversupply and overconcentration causing the banks to pull back.
+The Canberra office had a record year in 2014/15 answering the call of existing and new ACT clients for funding solutions, in particular where they were affected by retreating bank appetite for construction funding.
+In 2015/16 a lot of effort was put into servicing the expanded client base and providing quality service to large development exposures.
 Many have turned to non-bank funders, Kimmorley included: “it can save them money by being ready earlier.
 We try to accelerate projects by helping clients get started earlier, and that delivers them a better overall financial outcome.”

 The biggest change however, has been working with existing clients in new areas, Kimmorley explains: “we focused on bedding down some construction deals and helped good clients achieve other business goals.”
 This has been a chance for Kimmorley to draw on Balmain Commercial’s diverse resources and offer different types of finance; however they’ve also been adding these in office: “we hired and are training a further staff member to assist with SME and home loans growth capacity.”